 Our human rights policy enshrines our commitment to diversity, inclusion and antidiscrimination.
 The policy sets out our preventive and affirmative actions to ensure fairness in all aspects of employment, including hiring, training, evaluating performance, administering compensation and benefits, and terminating employee contracts.
-We made significant progress throughout 2023 in helping drive inclusion and diversity awareness at Matelec.
-One of our main highlights this year was the women's empowerment event held on March 8th that aimed to highlight the significant contributions of women in our organization.
-We will continue to develop and be more ambitious in this area in 2024 and beyond.
+We made significant progress throughout 2022 in helping drive inclusion and diversity awareness at Matelec, and we are continuing to develop and be more ambitious in this area in 2023 and beyond.